"The Labyrinth Configuration"

 LeMarchand instructed Dr. Tiphaigne to keep the method a secret, but Tiphaigne later wrote a "fictional" book on the subject called Giphantie.

 substance."
-The canvas would not only represent the mirror image,
+The canvas would not only represent the mirror image, but after it

 dried, the image would remain.